Aurelia Collective with Soul Safaris

 Tsavo & the Chyulu Hills

 On the final evening in the wilderness, Valentine's night, we gather around a long table under the African sky.
-What began nine days ago as a group of near-strangers has become something else entirely.
+What began eight days ago as a group of near-strangers has become something else entirely.
 We mark it with candlelight and food and the particular feeling that nothing is missing.

 The Last Evening